Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Introduction

 \section{Introduction}

-With the rapid development of renewable energy in recent years, lithium-ion batteries (LIBs) have received more concerns.
-They are regarded as an essential option to stabilize the increasing volatility in power grids~\cite{MAYYAS2022121941}.
-However, when providing frequency regulation or peak shaving services, LIBs suffer from continuous degradation stress and sometimes even encounter severe conditions such as thermal runaway, indicating the necessity of monitoring battery characteristics~\cite{MENG2020118140}.
-Theoretically, the LIB can be treated as an electrochemical system whose characteristics are determined by a group of parameters with concrete physical or chemical meanings.
-Thus, a practical identification method for these parameters is vital to the management of LIBs in real-world applications.
-On the contrary, the lack of information on crucial parameters may increase safety risks, e.g., the LIB storage system explosion in dahongmen, Beijing, in 2021~\cite{jin_explosion_2021}, was due to the detonation of flammable gas in some weak batteries operating at unreasonable points.
+\IEEEPARstart{W}{ith} the rising concern of carbon emissions in the transportation sector, the self-sustained highway transportation energy system provides a promising way to achieve environmentally friendly and low carbon goals by exploiting abundant solar energy sources~\cite{ICPS54075}.
+To cope with the intermittency and volatility in solar power and increase energy conversion efficiency, the lithium-ion battery (LIB) technology is an essential option due to its advantages such as long lifespan, high energy density, and so on~\cite{3110938}.
+However, batteries suffer from continuous degradation stress when providing energy conversion services.
+They may even encounter severe conditions such as thermal runaways, indicating the necessity of the state of health (SOH) estimation.
+Typically, the lack of SOH information may increase safety risks, e.g., the LIB storage system explosion in dahongmen, Beijing, in 2021~\cite{jin_explosion_2021}, was due to the detonation of flammable gas in a few weak batteries operating at unreasonable points.

+Generally, the SOH estimation of LIBs is achieved via model-driven approaches.
+Specifically, parameters in LIB models are identified based on the measurements timely.
+By tracking the changes in crucial parameters, the estimation of SOH can be realized~\cite{7420729}.
+The commonly used models include equivalent circuit models (ECMs) and electrochemical models (EMs).
+Due to their low complexity, ECMs are more prevalent in practice.
+However, identifying the parameters of the ECM mainly brings two drawbacks.
+First, the generalization ability of ECMs can hardly be ensured with limited measurement data since the operating characteristics of the battery can vary significantly under different working protocols, i.e., the reliability of ECM parameters is doubtful.
+Second, ECM parameters mainly serve to fit the output rather than representing the specific underlying mechanisms inside the battery, i.e., they lack concrete physical interpretations that can help better understand the degradation process of the battery.

+Unlike ECM parameters, EM parameters have explicit physical meanings directly related to physical processes or chemical reactions inside the battery.
+Identifying these parameters can not only help us improve the modeling accuracy of the battery, but also serve as efficient indicators of the battery SOH.
+In addition, the development of simplified EMs in current studies made the identification of EM parameters achievable~\cite{GU2023126192}.